-No further assessment is required for these features, with the exception of feature 10.
 The recommended mitigatory measures for the category D features involve only basic recording.
 The category C features require detailed recording, particularly involving the production of a measured survey using a total station theodolite.
 The exception to this is the railway tunnel, which will not be affected by the development and, therefore, will require no mitigatory measures.

-The two category B features should not be directly affected by the development, although their setting will be significantly altered.
+Capel y Graig Lodge and the boundary wall should not be directly affected by the development, although their setting will be significantly altered.
 Cadw must be consulted in relation to developments impacting on listed buildings.
-It is recommended that any building close to the boundary wall is no higher than the wall, so that the view from outside is not compromised.
+It is recommended that no building should be seen from beyond the boundary wall, so that the view from outside is not compromised.